-You can use a Fast Ethernet port on the Branch Gateway chassis as the endpoint for a WAN line by configuring the FastEthernet interface for PPP over Ethernet (PPPoE).
-The Branch Gateway serves as a router, as well as the endpoint, for the WAN line.
-For more information about routing, see The router on page 441.
+You can use an MM340 E1/T1 media module or an MM342 USP media module as an endpoint for a WAN line on Branch Gateway.
+You can use a Fast Ethernet port on Branch Gateway chassis as the endpoint for a WAN line by configuring the FastEthernet interface for PPP over Ethernet (PPPoE).
+Branch Gateway serves as a router, as well as the endpoint, for the WAN line.